itsektionen/styrdokument/stadgar/eng/stadgar.md

 ### §4.5 Guest Member

-§4.5.1 A guest member is a member of THS but does not need to study a program mapped to the chapter.
+§4.5.1 A guest member is a member of THS who does not study a program mapped to the chapter.

 §4.5.2 A guest member is appointed by a board meeting with a qualified majority for a period of one year.
 A request to be appointed as a guest member must be sent to the board by the person themselves no later than four (4) days before the board meeting.